How to Read Course Descriptions

 AGB 322.
 Principles of Agribusiness Management.
 4 units

 Organization and operation of agribusinesses.
 Identification of factors affecting profitability.
 Evaluation of the business for increased efficiency and profit.
 Application of budgeting to representative firms and independent analysis of an agribusiness.
 3 lectures, 1 activity.

 AGB 323.
 Decision Making with Agribusiness Accounting Information.
 4 units

 Prerequisite: AGB 214.

 Decision making using agribusiness accounting information.
 Focus on setting and monitoring objectives, analysis, forecasting and budgeting, business ethics, and decision making.
 Topics covered within the food supply chain.
+Course may be offered in classroom-based or online format.
 3 lectures, 1 activity.

 AGB 326.
 Rural Property Appraisal.
 4 units